elmoadorjr/AnkiPH2/Developer-Issues-Notes.md

-Case 2: I deleted a previously installed Deck - Deck Management - still shows Installed and Up to date.

-Case 3: I unsubscribed from a Deck - Result: Deck is still subscribed - And still gives option to Unsubscribe.

-Case 4: I downloaded a 23 card deck - Result: it worked but there was a short freeze - and is bad for UX.

 Case 5: I click the AnkiPH login_dialog's Forgot Password and Register Now links - No dedicated Forgot Password page or Forgot Password dialog in webapp not triggered AnD/or SignUp tab in /auth not opened.